ParzivalHack/BruteCam/README.md

 ## ABOUT TOOL :

-This tool generates, thanks to his massive database, a series of links, sorted by country, to get access to unprotected and unfiltered CTV Cameras👀
+This tool generates, thanks to his massive database, a series of links, sorted by country, to get access via bruteforce, to unprotected and unfiltered CTV Cameras👀

 ### TESTED ON :